mrtn3000/tiktok-audit/Blog/_posts/2023-08-18-tiktok_political_ads.md

 ---
 layout: post
-title: "Diving into TikTok's Ad Library: Surfacing with Missing Data and Unenforced Guidelines"
+title: "🤿 Diving into TikTok's Ad Library: Surfacing with Missing Data and Unenforced Guidelines"
 date: 2023-08-18 09:20:00
 description: A short analysis of political ads and TikToks new advertisement library
 tags: ads, analysis, political-ads